luisdiogo2071317/azure-docs.pt-pt/articles/sql-database/sql-database-managed-instance-transact-sql-information.md

 ### <a name="tables"></a>Tabelas

-As seguintes ações não são suportadas:
+Não são suportadas as seguintes:

 - `FILESTREAM`
 - `FILETABLE`